 The widespread use of smokeless tobacco in baseball also helps to promote a product that can lead to nicotine addiction and causes cancer, as well as other health problems.
 Given this terrible example, it’s no surprise that too many kids are using smokeless tobacco.
 The latest surveys show that 14.7 percent of high school boys (and 8.8 percent of all high school students) reported current use of smokeless tobacco products.

 An expert from the Centers for Disease Control and Prevention (CDC) stated that, “Professional athletes in certain sports, including baseball . . . have traditionally had high levels of smokeless tobacco use.
 Athletes serve as role models for youth, and smokeless tobacco manufacturers have used advertising, images, and testimonials featuring athletes and sports to make smokeless tobacco products appear attractive to youth.
 Children and teens closely observe athletes’ actions, including their use of tobacco products, and are influenced by what they see.
 Adolescents tend to mimic the behaviors of those they look up to and identify with, including baseball players and other athletes.”

 You can talk to your local officials to let them know you are concerned about the tobacco industry’s marketing tactics that target children and other vulnerable populations.
 Working together, you may be able to influence decision-makers to take action.
-You can also help encourage local venues and events, including local athletic fields and sports leagues, to go 100% tobacco free – not just smoke free.
+You can also help encourage local venues, events and work spaces, including local athletic fields and sports leagues, to go 100% tobacco free – not just smoke free.